hrb0755/mini-tf/README.md

-# Mini-Tensorflow
+# Mini-TensorFlow
 ## Overview
-Mini-tensorflow (mini-tf) is a little project of mine that aims to build a TensorFlow-v1 like deep learning framework.
+Mini-TensorFlow (mini-tf) is a little project of mine that aims to build a TensorFlow-v1 like deep learning framework.

 Its current features include:

-- Declarative style copmutational graph definition
+- Declarative style computational graph definition
 - A complete set of useful operators, with forward and backward methods:
 	- +, -, *, /, <, >, ==, power and logarithm
 	- Mean, LaynerNorm, and Broadcasting